coreboot/coreboot/Documentation/acronyms.md

   contents of memory.
 Any critical processor state is restored.
 * S5 - ACPI System Power State: System is “completely powered off”, but still has power going to the board.
+* SAFS - (eSPI) Slave Attached Flash Sharing: Flash is attached to the peripheral device.
+Only valid for server platforms.
+* SAGV - Intel: System Agent Geyserville.
+The original internal name for the feature eventually released as Speedstep which controls the processor voltage and frequencies.
 * SAR - The [**Specific Absorption
   Rate**](https://en.wikipedia.org/wiki/Specific_absorption_rate) is the
   measurement for the amount of Radio Frequency (RF) energy absorbed by